manojkumarnatarajan477-creator/SYNCHRONOUS-UP-COUNTER/README.md

 **Procedure**

-/* write all the steps invloved */

 **PROGRAM**

-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
+Program for flipflops and verify its truth table in quartus using Verilog programming.

 Developed by: MANOJ KUMAR N
 RegisterNumber:25015346
-*/

 **RTL LOGIC UP COUNTER**